jwalton/lol-js/README.md

 consisting of:

 * `params.key` - A string which uniquely identifies this object.
-* `params.ttl` - The suggested length, in seconds, to cache the object for.
+* `params.ttl` - The suggested length, in seconds, to cache the object for.  `null` if the object can be cached forever.
 * `params.api` - A `{name, version}` object (e.g. `{name: 'match', version: 'v2.2'}`.)
 * `params.objectType` - The type of object being cached.
 This is always a string consisting of only letters.